 So it’s no surprise that Indigenous activists are on the front lines of the climate fight, too.
 For just one example, look at protests against fossil fuel projects such as oil pipelines.
 One study from the Indigenous Environmental Network and Oil Change International found that Indigenous-led actions against fossil fuel projects in the US and Canada have prevented or delayed carbon dioxide emissions equal to 25% of annual emissions from the two countries.

 But it’s an uphill battle.
-Even though Indigenous peoples and local communities manage about 80% of our planet’s biodiversity, they receive less than 1% of the funding to prevent deforestation.
+Even though Indigenous peoples make up just 5% of the world’s population, they manage or occupy land that is home to 80% of our planet’s biodiversity — but historically have not received adequate funding to prevent deforestation.
 In addition, Indigenous protesters face jail time, fines, and even violence.
-Some states are also passing anti-protest laws, which will only increase these risks.
+Some states are also looking to pass anti-protest laws, which would only increase these risks.

-Those are just some of the reasons it’s important to center Indigenous voices in the climate conversation, this month and every month.
+Those are just a few of the reasons it’s important to center Indigenous voices in the climate conversation, understand their historic and ongoing impact, and recognize the ways in which we can collaborate with and learn from them — today, and every day.

 Indigenous climate activists to follow